cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 This will also install the argo binary, which makes managing the workflows easier.

+> ## Reconnecting after longer time away
+>
+> In case you leave your computer, you might have to reconnect to the CloudShell
+> again, and also on a different computer.
+If the `argo` command is not found,
+> run the command above again starting from the `curl` command.
+>
+{: .callout}

 You need to execute the following command so that the argo workflow controller has sufficient rights to manage the workflow pods.
 Replace `XXX` with the number for the login credentials you received.